Associate Degree Nursing

 How do I get started?

-- Review and print the admission requirements and checklist to use as a guide for completion of all requirements for the nursing program.
+- Review and print the nursing program admission requirements to use as a guide for completion of all requirements for the nursing program.

 - It is important that you adhere to all admission criteria deadlines to be considered for admission to the nursing program.

-- All questions concerning admissions (application, transcripts, etc.) should be referred to the Health Science Student Navigator or the Director of Nursing Education.
+- All questions concerning admissions (application, transcripts, etc.) should be referred to the Health Science Student Navigator, Assistant Program Director of Nursing Education Programs, or Department Chair of Nursing Education Programs.